Girls’ day/boarding, grades 9 – 12

 Kate Windsor, Head of School

-Susan Martell Jenkin, Director of Equity and Inclusion
+Susan Martell Jenkin, Chief Equity and Inclusion Officer

 Located in the center of Farmington, Conn., Porter’s is a college preparatory boarding and day school for girls in grades nine through 12.
 Founded in 1843 by lifelong scholar and educator, Sarah Porter, the school’s dynamic, rigorous, well-rounded approach to education prepares girls to expand their minds and grow into socially engaged, confident young women.
 With 322 students hailing from 23 states and representing 27 countries, Porter’s provides a diverse high school experience that helps young women become local and global leaders of the future.

 Sarah Porter founded Miss Porter’s School in 1843 in Farmington, Conn.
 The School, which had 25 students by 1847, grew with the encouragement of a group of Farmington fathers, who wanted the best educations for their daughters.
 Steadily increasing in national reputation and size, the School graduated 62 girls in 1886, many from the Midwest and mid-Atlantic states.

 Miss Porter came from an illustrious and learned Farmington family.
 Her father was the minister of the Congregational Church for 60 years, and one of her brothers was the president of Yale University.
 She received the most-advanced education available to a young woman of her time, including tutoring by Yale professors.
 A life-long scholar, she not only mastered four languages, but taught herself Hebrew when she was in her 80s.

 At her School, Miss Porter emphasized the traditional values she was raised with and the importance of women receiving educations equal to those available to men.
 As a traditionalist she believed that the School atmosphere should resemble that of a home, and that her pupils should be prepared to head their own households and pass along to their families the values she held so dear, including the importance of service to others